Details about PhD Scholarship in Using nanoparticles to enhance the immune response and improve vaccine efficacy at RMIT University

 - Provided by: RMIT University, Melbourne City campus

-- Deadline: 31 Mar, 2025
+- Deadline: 31 Dec, 2028

-- Scholarship value: Full Funding, Tuition fee + Living expense
+- Scholarship value: Full Funding, Full Scholarship

 The project will examine the immune response to vaccines using various nanoparticle formulations and determine how they interact with cells to generate a strong immune response capable of protecting against severe diseases such as cancer or malaria.